Stetson University College of Law | Admissions Blog

 This is an amazing score (putting you within the top 3% of test takers), but some students want to strive for perfection.
 That is certainly admirable, but not highly recommended.
 You already have a score that would give you a competitive advantage at any law school in the country.
 At this point, the work needed to retake the LSAT isn’t going to be worth the gain.
 There’s also a chance you may not do as well the second or third time around.

-You already out 120% into the first test
+You already put everything into the first test

-This can be a tough one to come to terms with, but I need you to ask yourself this question before choosing to retake the LSAT, “Did you put your all into that first test?”
-If you already put a ton of effort into studying, actually went through every practice test and beat your practice test average in the first LSAT, retaking the test may not yield much of a benefit.
+This can be a tough one to come to terms with, but you should ask yourself this question before choosing to retake the LSAT: “Did I put my all into that first test?”
+If you already put a ton of effort into studying, actually went through every practice test, and beat your practice test average in the first LSAT, retaking the test may not yield much of a benefit.

 How many practice tests should you take?